vetalkordyak/esp8266-gas-meter-esphome/README.md

 # ESP8266 Gas Meter Pulse Reader (ESPhome + Home Assistant)

+This project implements a gas meter pulse counter using ESPhome, an ESP8266 (D1 Mini v4.0.0), and a Hall sensor (49E).
+It reads impulses from a mechanical gas meter and publishes the readings to Home Assistant.

 This integration is very inexpensive because it requires very few components, and all of them are cheap and widely available.

 **Approximate component costs:**